 Another is a drain water heat recovery pipe for your shower.
 It’s about $1000 installed, and saves about 60% on your water heating bill.
 So do the math and calculate your payback.
 It can be installed in about an hour.
 How many months/years to get your $1000 back?

 The big-ticket item is an on-demand water heater, which gets rid of your tank and eliminates water heating energy waste.
 But for this last one you’ll need some thousands, and you’ll need to sit down with your water heating bill, get a quote, and get out your calculator, because although it’s good for your greenhouse gas footprint, it might not pay out fast.

 I want to also mention geothermal heating and cooling.
-It’s not on the above list because it’s pretty expensive up front, grant help is only available in a few regions such as Ontario, and it probably takes 8-12 years to pay for itself.
-The equipment lasts 30-40 years, but the geothermal heat pump will likely need to be replaced after 20-25 years.
-Still, those who can afford it are making the investment because it makes so much financial sense in the long run, helps the environment, and if used with an energy recovery ventilator and radiant heating system, provides the healthiest, most comfortable indoor air quality.
+It’s not on the above list because it’s pretty expensive up front, but financing help is creeping into many jurisdictions.
+It takes about 8-12 years to pay for itself.
+The equipment lasts 25-50 years, so it makes a lot of financial sense, helps the environment, and if used with an energy recovery ventilator and radiant heating system, provides the healthiest, most comfortable indoor air quality.
 It’s perfect if you’re a flush empty-nester building a retirement place on a lake somewhere.